ugbodagadave/Esther/how-it-works.md

 6.  **Response and Logging**:
     *   The result of the quote API call is received.
     *   A final status message is sent to the user (e.g., "Trade executed successfully" or "Trade failed: Insufficient funds").
+    *   All outgoing requests to the OKX API are now logged, showing the full URL for improved transparency and debugging.
     *   The transaction details are logged in the **PostgreSQL Database** for the user's history.
 7.  **Background Monitoring (Price Alerts)**:
     *   A separate, continuously running process (`src/monitoring.py`) handles real-time price alerts.